Leftover Turkey Stuffing Balls

 Besides making these Leftover Turkey Stuffing Balls, You can make my "famous" Mashed Potato Pie, or my leftover Loaded Mashed Potato Skillet.
 My friend Caroline makes Irish Colcannon with leftover mashed potatoes.

-What recipe can I make with leftover stuffing?
+What can I make with leftover stuffing?

 Besides making these Leftover Thanksgiving Turkey Stuffing Balls, I love placing stuffing in my waffle maker to make stuffing waffles and then top those with all sorts of stuff.
 I have even wrapped stuffing in bacon and made Stuffing Bombs.
 Yummo!

-Leftover Turkey Balls!
+Stuffing Balls!
 Make with turkey, stuffing and mashed potatoes.
 Thanksgiving leftovers recipe

 Let me know if you make the Leftover Turkey Stuffing Balls OR if you come up with a better name for them.
 Maybe Gobble Balls??
 Because, well turkey and you'll gobble them up...Haha!!